-The unconstrained clock sources can be identified in the design by the following two reports:

-- Clock Networks Report - Check Timing Report
+The unconstrained clock sources can be identified in the design by the Clock Networks report and the Check Timing report.

 Clock Networks Report

 Both constrained and unconstrained clock source points are listed in two separate categories.
 For each unconstrained source point, you must identify whether a primary clock or a generated clock must be defined.